The days following the obelisk's appearance were unlike any Blackstone had seen in decades.

-The second Pillar behind him pulsed softly, syncing with the first they had awakened.
-But there were twelve more.
-Twelve more hidden conduits of magic and history waiting to be found—or fought for.
+Behind him, the second Pillar pulsed softly, syncing with the first they had awakened.
+Twelve more remained—twelve more conduits of magic, history, and memory, waiting to be found, or fought for.

-"They're watching us," Elira said quietly.
+"They're watching us," Elira murmured, eyes scanning the shifting shadows.
 "Circles are assigning spies to follow Crownless members.
 The Accord is rebuilding its grip."

-"And yet the grip slips," Mark replied.
-"Because now they're reacting instead of controlling.
+"And yet the grip slips," Mark said, voice low.
+"Because now they react instead of control.
 That's power shifting."

-Silas looked up.
+Silas paused in his work.
 "This next Pillar… it's not just sealed.
 It's fragmented.
 We'll have to restore its structure before it can even be awakened."

 Vrix nodded.
-"And it's tied to a leyline that passes directly under the Observatory.
+"It's tied to a leyline that runs directly under the Observatory.
 Heavily warded.
 Heavily watched."

 "So we need a distraction," Mark said.
+His eyes gleamed, calculating.
 "Something that demands the Accord's full attention."

 Elira smirked.
 "Good thing the Council Ball is in three nights."

-Mark turned.
+Mark turned, the edge of his smile sharp.
 "We're not crashing it.
 We're taking center stage."

-Preparations began immediately.
-Vrix coordinated a diversion plan: magical misfires, mirror illusions, and a few minor sabotage glyphs timed with precision to mislead security.
-Silas mapped safe zones and exits through the staff archives, revealing paths not used in years.
+Vrix coordinated a diversion: magical misfires, mirror illusions, and sabotage glyphs timed to mislead every sensor and ward.
+Silas mapped safe zones and hidden exits through the staff archives, revealing paths not used in decades.

-Meanwhile, Elira trained the recruits.
-The Crownless had doubled in number—quietly, carefully—and now stood as a small army of disenfranchised mages, rejected nobles, and one or two masked professors who remembered the First Rebellion.
+Elira trained the recruits.
+The Crownless had doubled in number—careful, patient growth.
+They were now a small army of disenfranchised mages, rejected nobles, and one or two masked professors who had lived through the First Rebellion.

-One night, while alone in the subterranean ruins, he placed his hand against the base of the amphitheater.
+One night, alone in the subterranean ruins, he pressed his palm against the base of the amphitheater.

 "You were kings once," he whispered to the stone.
 "Not because you ruled—but because they feared what you remembered."

-He saw a flicker—an echo of a past civilization gathered here.
+A flicker appeared: a vision of a past civilization gathered in this amphitheater.
 No thrones.
 No gold.
-Just unity, forged through memory and mana.
+Just unity forged through memory and mana.
 No Accord.
 No Maw.
-Only a council of peers.
+Only a council of peers, working in harmony.

-Then the vision ended, but the warmth in his chest did not.
+The vision ended, but the warmth remained, burning in his chest.

 Three nights later, the Council Ball shimmered into life at the heart of Blackstone.

 Gasps followed his entrance.
-Whispers rippled like fire across dry parchment.
+Whispers rippled across the ballroom, fire over dry parchment.

 Mark ignored them.